Population informatics: Approaches

 Record Linkage, the task of finding records in a dataset that refer to the same entity across different data sources, is a major activity in the population informatics field because most of the digital traces about people are fragmented in many heterogeneous databases that need to be linked before analysis can be done.

 Once relevant datasets are linked, the next task is usually to develop valid meaningful measures to answer the research question.
 Often developing measures involves iterating between inductive and deductive approaches with the data and research question until usable measures are developed because the data were collected for other purposes with no intended use to answer the question at hand.
 Developing meaningful and useful measures from existing data is a major challenge in many research projects.
 In computation fields, these measures are often called features.

 Finally, with the datasets linked and required measures developed, the analytic dataset is ready for analysis.
 Common analysis methods include traditional hypothesis driven research as well more inductive approaches such as data science and predictive analytics.

 Relation to other fields

 Computational social science refers to the academic sub-disciplines concerned with computational approaches to the social sciences.
 This means that computers are used to model, simulate, and analyze social phenomena.
 Fields include computational economics and computational sociology.
 The seminal article on computational social science is by Lazer et al. 2009 which was a summary of a workshop held at Harvard with the same title.
 However, the article does not define the term computational social science precisely.

 In general, computational social science is a broader field and encompasses population informatics.
 Besides population informatics, it also includes complex simulations of social phenomena.
 Often complex simulation models use results from population informatics to configure with real world parameters.

-Data Science for Social Good (DSSG) is another similar field coming about.
-But again, DSSG is a bigger field applying data science to any social problem that includes study of human populations but also many problems that do not use any data about people.

 Population reconstruction is the multi-disciplinary field to reconstruct specific (historical) populations by linking data from diverse sources, leading to rich novel resources for study by social scientists.